MCPF2001/NitroLinux/README.md

     Hardware Mapping: Uses setkeycodes f5 148 to remap the proprietary Acer key scan code to Launch1.

-⚠️ Disclaimer
+## ⚠️ Disclaimer

 This software writes directly to your laptop's Embedded Controller (EC) registers.

+* **Supported Models:** Strictly tested on **Acer Nitro 5 (AN515-54 / AN515-55)**.
+* **Compatibility:** It will **likely NOT work** on other models (even other Acer Nitro versions).
+Using this on unsupported hardware may lead to unexpected behavior, system instability, or fans not responding.

-While it has been tested on Acer Nitro 5 (AN515-54 / AN515-55) models, use it at your own risk.
-The developer is not responsible for any hardware damage caused by improper usage.
+**Use it at your own risk.** The developer is not responsible for any hardware damage or data loss caused by improper usage or running this software on incompatible devices.
 👨‍💻 Credits

 Developed by Christian (mcpf2001.github.io).